mgrnls/wee-phatty/README.md

-# wee phatty
+# Wee Phatty
-A polyphonic subtractive synthesiser made with web audio.
-Still being worked on...
+A polyphonic subtractive synthesiser made with JavaScript.